AntoniCarolMateo/CurriculumVitae/README.md

   - Learned requiriement search, analisis, and treatement.
 Market domain, TAM SAM SOM.
 Sprints documentation.
 --------

+>In all subjects, we focused our viewpoint on our potential users, learning habilities and diferent methods.

 - **My part on the project** :
   - Programmer, leaded by @imlmendez.
   - Participated in all documents, on charge of documents structure.